Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The blower is also very hazardous to the operator.
 It blows animal droppings, pollens, gasoline remnants and other toxic materials into the air.
 There are no restrictions on other gas or electric powered tools.

+Any person or business operating in the City of Del Mar without first acquiring a City of Del Mar Business License is subject to administrative fines of up to $1,000 per day of non-compliance.
+This not only includes conducting business without a license but also includes mobile businesses not carrying a copy of their current City of Del Mar Business License.
 For additional information regarding applying for and obtaining a City of Del Mar Business License, please refer to the links below or contact the City of Del Mar Finance Department at (858) 755-9354.
-Business License Information

 Elsewhere, in the City of Del Mar, if you are to walk or otherwise bring a dog to a public or private property (where dogs are permitted), you must restrain the dog by a hand held leash (not longer than 6 feet in length).